Is Ischemic Colitis?

 Other symptoms include:

-If your doctor suspects you might have IC, he or she will ask about your medical history and will order diagnostic tests, including:
+Your doctor will ask you about your medical history and order several

 Mild cases of IC are often treated with:

 Acute IC is a medical emergency.
 It may require:

 - thrombolytics, which are medicines that dissolve

 - vasodilators, which are medicines that can widen

 your mesenteric arteries

 - surgery to remove the blockage in your arteries